7661 Beechmont Avenue, Suite 200, Cincinnati, OH 45255

 Account Access

-The Standard & Poor’s 500 Index rose 0.13 percent, while the Nasdaq Composite declined 1.51 percent.
-The Dow Jones Industrial Average edged up 0.32 percent.1
+The Standard & Poor’s 500 Index gained 2.35 percent, while the Nasdaq Composite added 2.57 percent.
+The Dow Jones Industrial Average advanced 3.59 percent.
+The Toronto Stock Exchange capped a strong year with a solid Q4, picking up 5.63 percent.1

 quotation mark icon